-All EMRAP associates are encouraged to take full advantage of UC Irvine’s extensive undergraduate research opportunities, from applying to grant funding from the Undergraduate Research Opportunities Program to presenting their results through the School of Biological Sciences Excellence in Research program.
-In addition to being an integral part of the workings of the Department of Emergency Medicine, EMRAP strives to prepare students as future leaders and healthcare professionals and to foster greater understanding of clinical emergency medicine and our community’s public health needs.
+All EMRAP associates are encouraged to take full advantage of UC Irvine’s extensive undergraduate research opportunities.
+In addition to being an integral part of the workings of the Department of Emergency Medicine, EMRAP strives to prepare students as future leaders and healthcare professionals, and to foster greater understanding of clinical emergency medicine and our community’s public health needs.

 |See all news items »|